-An ideal Techncial Resume looks like the following:
+An ideal Technical Resume looks like the following:

 Cover letters with a technical resume

 So, do write a cover letter.
-Great cover letters that match your resume will give you an advantage over other candidates.
+Great cover letters complementing your technical resume will give you an advantage over other candidates.

 But keep in mind the following tips:

-- Do not copy your resume into your cover letter.
+- Do not copy your technical resume into your cover letter.

 - Make it short and personal.

-- Prove that you understand the problem that the job is offering.
+- Prove that you understand the problem that the job entails.
 Read the job description for a hint.

 Boom.
 You're done with your cover letter.

-Quick Tip: After you send your professional technical resume, send a follow up!
-A call or email on a weekly basis can put you ahead of thoughts.
+Hiration Pro Tip: After you send your professional technical resume, send a follow up email after a couple of days.